scachemaille/homeassistant-meteoswiss/README.md

   (every entity has a unique ID).
 * Detects when your real-time weather station has been retired, and offers suggestions on how to fix the issue.
+* Imports the old Meteo Swiss YAML configuration and alerts you to the needed removal of the deprecated YAML.
 * Code is much cleaner and works properly.

 ## Installation